cathxrsis/cathxrsis.github.io/_drafts/2018-05-05-declaritive-thinking.md

 Even when activity diagrams are used, control flow is often used to move from action to action.

 The main

-The state of behaviour modelling in the modern age is quite an interesting topic.
-Model based systems engineering as a paradigm is getting on for being two decades old.
-Without giving too much away, I am a good couple of years younger than the first UML specification.

 <!-- more -->